-Choosing where to hunt mule deer is a tough process.
-Muleys are one of the most in demand critters in the hunting world.
-It’s a supply and demand thing, especially if you are looking at booking a mule deer hunt for 170+ inch muley’s.
-If you’re serious about taking a trophy mule deer buck, you need to hunt where they live.
-Here are the places that, in our opinion offer you the best chance at that monster muley.
+Choosing the best place to go mule deer hunting can be daunting, they’re one of the most in demand big game animals in the hunting world.
+It’s a supply and demand thing, especially if you are looking at booking a mule deer hunt for a 170+ inch buck.

 The mule deer hunting in Sonora, Mexico is the best in the world IF you hunt with the right outfitter.
 DO NOT book with an outfitter without consulting us first.
 Mexico can be a disaster or it can be the best hunt of your life.

 You can’t forget about Utah and their CWMU program.
-Your cost to hunt in Utah is generally going to be $6-$8k.
+Your cost to hunt in Utah is generally going to be slightly more than states like Idaho.
 Drawing a tag or taking advantage of their CWMU program gives the opportunity at a monster muley.
 You’ll likely need to be pretty fit, but Utah can be a really fun place to hunt.

 The Davis Mountains of West Texas can produce some very good muley bucks.
-Mule deer hunts in Texas run in the $8-$10k range and generally the bucks will average, especially since the drought, in the 170’s.
-Nice part about hunting there is usually they don’t require a lot of physical condition and it’s just a neat hunt for a desert muley.
+Mule deer hunts in Texas run in the -k range and generally the bucks will average, especially since the drought, in the 170’s.
+The nice thing about hunting in Texas is usually they don’t require a lot of physical condition and it’s just a neat hunt for a desert muley.